 The first kit we recommend is Abu Garcia Maintenance Kit.
 It is a useful tool to clean the reel after saltwater use.
 It includes all the necessary parts to keep your reels in good condition.
 This kit is also very easy to use.
 Just insert the brush inside the reel and rotate it for 3-4 minutes.

 This cleaning kit can be helpful when you are on a trip, so you do not need to carry extra things.
 This will save you time and get better performance from your reel.

 The 2nd kit that you should collect is Ardent Reel Butter Lubrication.
 It is a useful tool for cleaning the reel after saltwater use.
 It can save your time and make the cleaning process a lot easier.
 The product has two features: super low viscosity, bearings for maximum protection.

 The first feature is super low viscosity.
 It means that it dissolves dirt easily and quickly.
-You just need to apply Ardent Reel Butter Lubrication on the reel.
+You need to apply Ardent Reel Butter Lubrication on the reel.
 Let it sit for a few minutes.
 Then wipe off with a cloth dampened with fresh water.
-This process will not only clean your reel but also apply lubrication onto it.
+This process will not only clean your reel but also apply lubrication to it.
 So it will last longer without rusting or corrosion!